 In our next few steps we are going to add text fields that request a visitor's first and last names, telephone, and email address.
 The names of the text fields that you create must match the $_post values that are set in contact_me.php on lines 37 - 43.
 Here is the $_post value for first_name for example:

 This may seem a little confusing, but when a user submits your form, contact_me.php will receive the information that they submit, process it and send you an email.
-The information must match for everything to work properly.
+The values that come from the form must match the $_POST values in the PHP file for everything to work properly.

 - Now add a text field that requests a user's first name.
 Like this: